 You can study astronomy and astrophysics with ICRAR at either Curtin University or the University of Western Australia.

-Applications will open in mid july for our 2016 studentships intake!
+Applications open mid year for our Summer studentships intake!

 Studentships such as ICRAR’s are an excellent opportunity for undergraduate students to experience cutting edge research in Australia.
 If you are interested in a Summer Studentship with ICRAR, we welcome your application for our next round.

-In 2015 selected undergraduate students (preference to 3rd, 4th year, and honours students) from Australia and New Zealand received up to $6,000 over the 12 week internship (10 weeks work and a two week paid Christmas break).
+Selected undergraduate students (preference to 3rd, 4th year, and honours students) from Australia and New Zealand receive up to $7,600 over the 12 week internship (10 weeks work and a two week paid Christmas break).
 Applicants not from Western Australia also received one return airfare to Perth from their home city.
 Accommodation can be organised by ICRAR and will be subsidised by up to 50%.